deficollective/deficollective.github.io/content/english/blog/tdc-october-report.md

 Through its onchain activities, the Collective generates three primary sources of revenue:

 1. The trading fees collected thanks to our voting activity with the veNFT we control
-2. The bribes collected thanks to our voting activity with the veNFT we control
+2. The vote incentives collected thanks to our voting activity with the veNFT we control
 3. And finally, the collective is also supplying liquidity and staking various tokens, helping it to secure a third yield source.

 Most of our revenues are currently earned in stablecoins, ETH, and relevant DEX tokens such as Ramses’s RAM or Velodrome’s VELO.